r0cketr1kky/SPDZ_playground/README.md

 # SPDZ_playground

 This repo has some major implementations in Crypto using Julia.
-Slowly advancing to SPDZ...
+Advancing to SPDZ step-by-step...

 1) SHAMIR.jl - Shamir's Secret Sharing Scheme